skip to main content

 1. Review the lesson plan and activities.

-2. Create a worksheet using problems and questions from each activity.
+2. Create a worksheet using problems and questions from each activity found on the website.
 Be sure not to include the answers.

 3. Gather enough calculators for each student.